ChaoranHu/coga/README.md

 [3] Barnabani, M. (2017).
 An approxmation to the convolution of gamma distributions.
 Communications in Statistics - Simulation and Computation 46(1), 331-343.

-[4] Hu, C., Pozdnyakov, V., and Yan, J. (2019).
+[4] Hu, C., Pozdnyakov, V., and Yan, J. (2020).
 Density and Distribution Evaluation for Convolution of Independent Gamma Variables.
-Computational Statistics. (https://doi.org/10.1007/s00180-019-00924-9)
+Computational Statistics 35, 327-342.